RTEMS/rtems-docs/c-user/partition/directives.rst

 This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

+The :term:`PTCB` for the deleted partition is reclaimed by RTEMS.

 The calling task does not have to be the task that created the partition.
 Any local task that knows the partition identifier can delete the partition.